Looking for ways to raise your property value?

 Which is not to say you should do anything immoral, such as hiding structural problems with popcorn ceilings or painting over mold instead of treating it.
 If there are true dangers or problems with a property, you need to disclose them to buyers.
 That’s not just ethical, it’s legally required.

-So how can you maximize your property’s value, without spending a fortune?
+So how can you increase your property’s value, without spending a fortune?

 Many homes have perfectly good rooms that aren’t classified as bedrooms because they don’t have a closet.

 This cheap upgrade just involves a small drywall buildout, but listing a three-bedroom house instead of a two-bedroom house can mean a price difference in the tens of thousands of dollars.

 If you don’t feel like hassling with contractors, go to IKEA and buy a handsome wardrobe.
 Voila!
 A new bedroom, which can easily add hundreds of dollars to the rent you can ask.